sayo-134/sayantika-roy.github.io/_pages/about.md

 I am **Sayantika Roy**, currently pursuing my M.Tech in [Microelectronics and VLSI Design](https://microelectronics-eecs.iisc.ac.in/) at [Indian Institute of Science (IISc), Bangalore](https://iisc.ac.in/).

-I am a part of [NeuRonICS Lab](https://labs.dese.iisc.ac.in/neuronics/) at [Department of Electronic Systems Engineering](https://dese.iisc.ac.in/), where I am exploring emerging computing paradigms—particularly **Quantum Computing Hardware**.
+I am a part of [NeuRonICS Lab](https://labs.dese.iisc.ac.in/neuronics/) at [Department of Electronic Systems Engineering](https://dese.iisc.ac.in/), where I am exploring emerging computing paradigms, particularly **Quantum Computing Hardware**.

 Research Interests
 =====
-My research interests lie at the intersection of hardware and emerging computing paradigms, particularly in:
+My research interests lie at the intersection of hardware and emerging computing paradigms, especially in:

 - Quantum computing and qubit control systems
 - Neuromorphic and non-von Neumann architectures